TerminalAddict/loudas.com-website/_posts/2022-11-15-GWN-Cannon-The-Winter-of-Discontent.md

 Lots of guns. 🔫
 There was also a couple of 4x4 exhibits, so, y'know, I got thinking. 😆

-A day or so later I post in the local Waikato 4x4 facebook group, a low and behold, someone has an ARB Simpson III roof top tent for sale.
+A day or so later I posted in the local Waikato 4x4 facebook group, and low and behold, someone has an ARB Simpson III roof top tent for sale.
 So a small amount of negotiation, and I have a Roof Top Tent (RTT) mounted on the back of the Cannon. 👍
 I'll report back once I've used it.